simplesamlphp/simplesamlphp-module-webauthn/docs/webauthn.md

 Limitations / Design Decisions
 ------------------------------
-This implementation does not validate token bindings, if sent by the authenticator (§7.1 step 7 skips token binding information validation if present during registration).
+This implementation does not validate token bindings, if sent by the authenticator (§7.1 Step 7 / §7.2 Step 11 skip token binding information validation if present).
 That is because Yubikeys do not support token binding and the corresponding functionality thus has no test case.

 This implementation does not distinguish between User Presence (user has proven to be near the authenticator) and User Verification (user has proven to be near